liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 When you create a new page, you can create either a blank page or a page prepopulated with portlets from a page template.
 When you're entering the name of the page, you can select from a list of page templates that are currently available.
 To view the pages once you add them, click the *View Pages* button.
 This is how you'd populate your pages with content and applications.
 This is covered in succeeding chapters.

 If you're using the Manage Pages interface to create a new page, you'll have some additional options to create different types of pages.
 There are **Portlet Pages**, **Panel Pages**, **Embedded Pages**, **URL Pages** and **Link to Page**.
-By default all pages are created as portlet pages but in some situations you might want to use one of the other options.
+By default, all pages are created as portlet pages but in some situations you might want to use one of the other options.

 **Portlet Pages** are the pages we're usually talking about.
 They have a layout which you can drag and drop portlets into.
-The overwhelming majority of pages you create will be portlet pages.
+Most of the pages you create will be portlet pages.

 **Panel Pages** can have any number of portlets on them, as selected by an administrator, but only one will be displayed at a time.
 Users select which portlet they want to use from a menu on the left side of the page and the selected portlet takes up the entire page.